 A major purpose of a certificate of coverage is to outline what an individual is and isn’t insured for in the Host country—i.e., benefits the employee is entitled to.
 It is important to remember that it’s not just the operational process of applying for the certificate of coverage, but also the gap any new negotiations may leave in coverage of benefits.
 How will you, as a company, bridge this gap?

 It is also worth considering whether current retirement benefit arrangements will be valid between the UK and the EU.
 How will a pension contribution or distribution be treated between the countries?

-Another potential area of concern is the award of various types of equity.
-If you need to move talent across borders and the employees have equity (of various types), this equity may not be as tax efficient in their new locations as it was in their Home location.
+One potential area of concern is the award of various types of equity.
+If you need to move talent across borders and the employees have equity (of various types), this equity may not be as tax efficient in their new locations as it was in their Home locations.
 Taxation in multiple jurisdictions may also mean additional compensation reporting and/or withholding for the company and additional tax filings and complexity for the employee.

 There may be a different performance position with respect to the award of equity between the countries and the “hurdles” may also be different.
 Some countries have stringent reporting requirements on senior employees with equity that may affect the employee in their new location.
 How will you manage these differences from both a company and employee perspective?

 As can be seen from the above, the impact of Brexit may result in the need for a different level of support for mobile employees.
 For this reason, a review of existing company policies, related but not limited to business travel, expense management, and assignment policies (such as short-term assignments, tax equalization, etc.), should also form part of your overall review as a consequence of Brexit.